confidential-computing/governance/scoping.md

 2. The term "encryption" is problematic since some TEEs of interest may have other forms of protecting data in use, encryption is just one example mechanism.

-Furthermore, the text about TEEs implies a narrow answer to axis 1, which may or may not be desirable.
+That is, encryption is a specific mechanism rather than a property we are seeking.
+You can provide confidentiality by access control (for example) and not actually require encryption.

 * **[CCC press release](https://www.linuxfoundation.org/uncategorized/2019/10/confidential-computing-consortium-establishes-formation-with-founding-members-and-open-governance-structure/)**: Established in 2019, the Confidential
   Computing Consortium brings together hardware vendors, cloud providers,